 Accomplish a higher purpose

-If you pair up your diving skills with a higher purpose (like cleaning up marine debris, or rescuing marine life) then you’ll know that you are helping to protect the ocean for generations to come.
-Not only is that an awesome thing to do for planet Earth, it’s undoubtedly going to make you feel great about yourself too.
+If you pair up your diving skills with a higher purpose, then you’ll know that you are helping to protect the ocean for generations to come.
+This could be interesting opportunities like cleaning up marine debris, or rescuing marine life etc. Not only is that an awesome thing to do for planet Earth, it’s undoubtedly going to make you feel great about yourself too.

 Every time we kit up and jump into the water, we’re learning – and not just when we complete our PADI courses.
-Every minute spent below the waves is an opportunity to discover new marine life, explore new wrecks, hone our photography skills – or even soak up inspiration and advice from your buddy.
+Every minute spent below the waves is an opportunity to discover new marine life, explore new wrecks, hone our photography skills.
+You could even soak up inspiration and advice from your buddy.
 By learning, we’re stretching and enriching our minds – and that’s a fast-track way to feeling on top of the world.